department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/direct-deposit.md

 **When a user doesn’t enter a bank account number:**

-Say 'Please enter a bank account number'
+Say 'Enter a bank account number'

 **When a user enters their routing number incorrectly:**

-Say 'Please enter a valid nine digit routing number'
+Say 'Enter a valid nine digit routing number'

 **When a user doesn’t enter a routing number:**

-Say 'Please enter a routing number'
+Say 'Enter a routing number'